ChenQian0618/starter-academic/content/project/example/index.md

 slides: example
 ---

-An strain gauge based method for estimating external load of pipeline with flows.
+An strain gauge based method for estimating external load of pipeline with flow.